DeepVARwT: Deep Learning for a VAR Model with Trend: Introduction

-The VAR model (\ref{var}) is for stationary time series.
-In practice, many time series exhibit nonstationary characteristics.
-For example, Figure~\ref{fig:real-data1} shows three quarterly US macroeconomic series, namely GDP gap, inflation, and federal funds rate, as analyzed by \cite{jorda2005estimation}.
+In practice, many time series exhibit nonstationary characteristics in the mean.
+For example, Fig.~\ref{fig:real-data1} shows three quarterly US macroeconomic series, namely GDP gap, inflation, and federal funds rate, as analysed by \cite{jorda2005estimation}.
 Each series is nonstationary as the mean is apparently not constant.